scala/scala3/docs/docs/reference/new-types/dependent-function-types.md

 results.
 Dependent methods could not be turned into functions simply because there was no type that could describe them.

-In Dotty this is now possible.
+In Scala 3 this is now possible.
 The type of the `extractor` value above is

 ```scala
 (e: Entry) => e.Key